 But each female that hatches from these eggs goes on to lay another 100 eggs.
 And those females each lay another 100 eggs.
 Which is how you quickly get a flea infestation in your home.

 Fleas can come inside on pets, humans, furniture, wild animals, and through open doors or windows.
+Click here for a list of all the ways fleas into a house.

 Once indoors, fleas can choose to live in a few different places, but there are some places where you are more likely to find them.
 If you’re looking for fleas in your home, make sure you check: